-\paragraph{Area of the surface} General ring-mesh method: core concept (continuous to discrete).
+General ring-mesh method: core concept (continuous to discrete).
 In the ideal case, the surface area of a smooth surface \(S\) is given by Equ.\ref{Area of surface math function}, where \(\textbf{n}\) is the normal vector of the surface.
-However, for a PCL, the surface is discrete and lacks a parametric equation, normal vectors, or an analytical expression.
+However, for a point cloud, the surface is discrete and lacks a parametric equation, normal vectors, or an analytical expression.
 Therefore, we approximate the surface integral using a triangular mesh of the surface is Equ.\ref{Area of surface Accumulation of triangle areas} where \(A_i\) is the area of the \(i\)-th triangle in the mesh and \(M\) is the total number of triangles.
-According to the PCL sampling method, where there are 400 points per loop with a vertical spacing of \(\Delta z = 1\,\mathrm{mm}\), the PCL naturally forms a two-dimensional mesh.
+According to the point cloud sampling method, where there are 400 points per loop with a vertical spacing of \(\Delta z = 1\,\mathrm{mm}\), the point cloud naturally forms a two-dimensional mesh.
 Here, \(\textbf{v}\) denotes the vertices used to construct the triangles Equ.\ref{The triangle three points}: let \(k\) denote the layer index along the height direction, and \(j\) denote the angular order of points on each loop, with \(M = 400\) points per loop.
 The points between every two consecutive layers are connected to form quadrilaterals, which are then divided into two triangles as Equ.\ref{Construct quadrilaterals}. here, \(\mathrm{mod}\) denotes the modulo operation.
 Let the vertices of a quadrilateral be denoted as Equ.\ref{Quadrilaterals points}.
 The quadrilateral can then be divided into two triangles, as Equ.\ref{Quadrilaterals points to triangle three points}, triangles area calculates as Equ.\ref{Triangles area}.
 In the last, the total surface area is calculated as Equ.\ref{Sum triangle to Area}

-\subsubsection{Comparison of Kneaded Point Cloud}
+\subsection{Comparison of Kneaded Point Cloud}